SILENT WAY VIDEO

 Susy Pint taught the class while John Pint videotaped it.
-The forty hours of tape were then edited (without benefit of proper editing equipment) to produce a half-hour overview of the students’ progress.
+The forty hours of tape were then edited, without benefit of proper editing equipment (sorry about that!) to produce a half-hour overview of the students’ progress.
 It was decided to focus on one individual, a visitor from Japan, who knew no Spanish whatsoever, not even the common expressions picked up by most westerners from television or movies.
 The video, therefore, offers a unique opportunity to follow a student’s progress from zero right up to a respectable command of the pronunciation, grammar and basic vocabulary of a new language.

 It was Caleb Gattegno’s hope that the Silent Way would be used in high schools so that students could master a new language every year.
 Following the typical high-school program of one hour per day, the course presented in this video would represent only two months of classes and demonstrates that it is possible for students to reach a high level of mastery—without homework, books or tears—in one academic year.

 Sad to say, instead of producing people who are quadrilingual, US high schools too often produce people who feel frustrated and unwilling to ever study a foreign language again.

 It could be very different...

 Higher resolution versions of this video are available for projection for a small fee.
 Contact us here: RanchoPint (at) Hotmail.com.

 Text, video and Photos © 2019 by John & Susy Pint unless otherwise indicated.